YPares/porcupine/docs/index.md

 to use, which parameters to give it, etc).
 What exactly is the _input_ and what exactly is the _configuration_ here?
 One could argue that both could be considered input, or that both could be considered configuration.
-Our rule of the thumb in `porcupine` is that everything than can be given a default value and a help string should be displayed in the yaml configuration file (like the `users` field in example1), and should generate a CLI flag to be able to alter it on the fly.
+Our rule of the thumb in Porcupine is that everything than can be given a default value and a help string should be displayed in the yaml configuration file (like the `users` field in example1), and should generate a CLI flag to be able to alter it on the fly.
 Everything else should just be looked in external files. _But